-One of the most important proteins in the human body is MYOGLOBIN.
-Today we are discussing Myoglobin in this post.
+One of the essential proteins in the human body is myoglobin (symbol as MB or Mb).
+Today we are discussing myoglobin in this post.

-It found in muscle tissue, where it binds oxygen, helping to provide extra oxygen to release energy to power muscular contractions.
+It is found in muscle tissue, where it binds oxygen, helping to provide extra oxygen to release energy to muscular power contractions.

-Let us come to the history of Myoglobin.
-It was the first protein they determined whose structure.
+Let us come to the history of myoglobin.
+It was the first protein whose structure they determined.

-In 1962 a share of the Nobel Prize for Chemistry was awarded to John C. Kendrew for work, using the technique of X-ray diffraction, that permitted the construction of a three-dimensional model of crystalline sperm-whale myoglobin.
+In 1962, a share of the Nobel Prize for Chemistry was awarded to John C. Kendrew for work using the X-ray diffraction technique that allowed the construction of a three-dimensional model of crystalline sperm-whale myoglobin.

 - It is a monomeric protein that has 153 amino acid residues.

-- Out of 153 amino acids, 121 (79%) are present on the helical regions and it distributes the remaining 32 amino acids over the non-helical areas.
+- Out of 153 amino acids, 121 (79%) are present in the helical regions, and they distribute the remaining 32 amino acids over the non-helical areas.

 - It has a globular structure.

-- The molecular weight of Myoglobin is 16,700, which is a compact macromolecule with oblate, spheroid shaped macromolecule.
+- Myoglobin has a molecular weight of 16,700, a compact macromolecule with an oblate, spheroid-shaped macromolecule.

-- It contains a heme (prosthetic) group responsible for its main function (carrying of oxygen molecules to muscle tissues) and Globin protein.
+- It contains a heme (prosthetic) responsible for its primary function (carrying oxygen molecules to muscle tissues) and Globin protein.

-- It is a protein found in muscles that bind oxygen with its heme group like hemoglobin.
+- It is a protein found in muscles that binds oxygen with its heme ring-like hemoglobin.

-- Heme group comprises a protoporphyrin organic component and an iron atom in its center.
+- The heme group comprises a protoporphyrin organic component and an iron atom at its center.

-- The heme group gives muscle and blood their distinctive red color.
+- It gives muscles and blood their distinctive red color.

-- The Myoglobin, a protein that stores oxygen
+- The Mb, a protein that stores oxygen,

-- Myoglobin without its heme prosthetic group is designated apo-myoglobin.
-The main function of apo-myoglobin is to provide a hydrophobic environment for the heme group.
+- Myoglobin without its heme prosthetic is designated apo-myoglobin.
+The primary function of apo-myoglobin is to provide a hydrophobic environment for the heme group.

-- Myoglobin found in skeletal muscle serves to transport oxygen from the cell membrane to the mitochondria.
+- It is found in skeletal muscle and serves to transport oxygen from the cell membrane to the mitochondria.